chippyash/db-plantuml/README.md

 ### Goal
-To quickly create logical db designs that end users might understand and convert them to initial physical designs with additional functionality so they can quickly turned into something developers will understand.
+To quickly create logical db designs that end users might understand and convert them to initial physical designs with additional functionality that can be turned into something developers will understand, i.e. a SQL Schema

 ### Demo